HumbertoBM2/humbertobm2/README.md

 # About Me
 - My name is Humberto
-- I'm a second year Engineering student
+- I'm a second year Robotics and Digital Systems Engineering student
-- Currently pursuing Robotics and Digital Systems Engineering
+- Currently learning Rust
 - I'm interested in Robotics and cybersecurity

 ## Contact